mingren0130/CVFS_code/readme.txt

 CVFS

 CVFS is a python program that employs a Cross-Validated Feature Selection (CVFS) algorithm for extracting the most related features for classification problems.
 Currently the program is developed to verify its capability in identifying antimicrobial resistance genes from Salmonella enterica antimicrobial resistance datasets.

 The core idea behind the CVFS program is that the datasets are going to randomly split into distinct sub-parts, in which machine learning feature selection algorithm selected the most plausible features within each sub-part.
 The selected feature sets from the distinct sub-parts were then intersected to find features shared by all sub-parts.
 This process were then repeated several times to avoid random effect, and the intersected features selected in most of the repeated runs were then extracted as the final feature set for classifying antimicrobial resistant Salmonella enterica strains.

 Python packge

+	math
 	numpy
 	pandas
 	sklearn